oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 When analyzing the security of browser-based applications in light of the presence of malicious JS, it is crucial to realize that the __malicious JavaScript code has the same privileges as the legitimate application code__.
 When the application code can access variables or call functions, the malicious JS code can do exactly the same.
 Furthermore, the malicious JS code can tamper with the regular execution flow of the application, as well as with any application-level defenses, since they are typically controlled from within the application.
 For example, the attacker can remove or override event listeners, modify the behavior of built-in functions (prototype pollution), and stop pages in frames from loading.

 This section explores the threats malicious JS code poses to browser-based applications that assume the role of an OAuth client.
-The first part discusses a few scenarios that attackers can use once they found a way to run malicious JavaScript code.
+The first part (Section {{payloads}}) discusses a few scenarios that attackers can use once they found a way to run malicious JavaScript code.
 These scenarios paint a clear picture of the true power of the attacker, which goes way beyond simple token exfiltration.
-The second part of this section analyzes the impact of these attack scenarios on the OAuth client.
+The second part (Section {{consequences}}) analyzes the impact of these attack scenarios on the OAuth client.

 The remainder of this specification will refer back to these attack scenarios and consequences to analyze the security properties of the different architectural patterns.